EdVieira/AnnyBee/README.md

 # AnnyBee

-AnnyBee is a feedfoward neural network class with its learning based on backpropagation.
+AnnyBee is a feedforward neural network class with its learning based on backpropagation.